Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

 1. This notebook must be opened in Google Colab.
 Mount Google Drive and run with a GPU-based runtime.
 2. Open the notebook and follow steps to git clone in folders and files within this repository.
 There will be a repeating top_model_decision_tree.ipynb (notebook clone) that will not be used.
 3. Save your csv table outputs within your Google Drive or download before closing the notebook.

+# Future Outlook
+This framework presented in this GitHub is not limited to only bacterial membrane segmentation.
+Please feel free to restructure the model architectures to adapt to your fine-tuned pre-trained model checkpoints to custom datasets.